 I was on a waiting list for 6 months to actually see a physiotherapist, and after a couple months of visits, I was feeling more normal.
 I could walk without “heaviness” or having to sit down after short periods of time.
 I didn’t wet my pants every time I sneezed.
 Yes, that hadn’t ended after I had my baby.

 Prolapse is described as when, “muscles and other kinds of tissue that hold everything in place get stretched out, weak, or torn.
 When that happens, some of your body parts can drop down below where they’re supposed to be” by WebMD.
 Basically, in my case, birth had stretched or weakened these muscles, causing the prolapse.

-I later learned after asking in my physio appointment that I also had diastasis recti (see Pam’s Story about diastasis here), a separation of the abdominal muscles, which was fairly common in women with prolapse.
-This limited my excercises even further.
+I later learned after asking in my physio appointment that I also had diastasis recti (see Pam’s Story about diastasis here), a separation of the abdominal muscles, which is fairly common in women with prolapse.
+This limited my exercises even further.

-I had another baby, but this time I knew what was happening to my body.
+This time I knew what was happening to my body.
 I called in the midwives and they started by mentioning surgery and asked if I was done having kids yet.
-I wasn’t read to make that decision!
+I wasn’t ready to make that decision!
 Was it really necessary?
 I even felt a bit mocked and embarrassed when I was asked why I didn’t take a picture and post it on social media to ask my friends about it.
 So, even though I knew what was happening, it still frightened me because it seemed it was still very much an unknown and maybe misunderstood medical issue, especially for “someone my age.”

 The midwives got a gynaecologist, who then referred me to a physiotherapist the following day.
 The process for physiotherapy went a lot quicker this time, and I was seen within a few weeks.
 Again, I was given restrictions and a pamphlet on kegels and pelvic floor exercises.